CitylifeSim/CitylifeSim.github.io/README.md

    conda env create -f \CityLife_v1\citylifesim.yml conda activate citylifesim
   ```
+* CityLifeSim python client currently runs on **AirSim 1.5.0 verion**.
+Newer version won't work due to the syntx change for some AirSim API.

 * Run the CityEnv.exe
   * Please check [AirSim guide](https://microsoft.github.io/AirSim/settings/) on how to move around in the enviroment in different modes(ComputerVision, Car, Multirotor)